ServSafe Manager Study Guide for the ServSafe

 Prevention

 Preventing pests is the best control.
 Discourage pests’ access to your facility by promptly removing trash and keeping pest-proof cans (trash and recycling) clean with tight-fitting lids.
-Check deliveries for signs of pests before they enter your facility.
+Install self-closing doors, air curtains (also called fly fans), and door sweeps at the bottom of all exterior doors.
+Check deliveries for signs of pests, such as egg cases or droppings, before they enter your facility.
 Secure all pest access points like windows, vents, and pipes, and repair all cracks in floors or ceilings.
 Never give pests the opportunity to find food, water, or shelter in your facility.
 Promptly clean spills and crumbs, and store all foods as soon as possible.
 Keep supplies 6 inches from the floor and wall, and practice FIFO rotation.
+If your facility has an outdoor patio, ensure it is kept free of food debris to prevent attracting rodents and birds.

 Control with Professionals